Messe München

 Messe München GmbH is the operator of the Neue Messe München exhibition center, the ICM Internationales Congress Center München and the MOC Veranstaltungscenter München.
-The exhibition space of the 16 halls together is 180,000 m^{2} and another 425,000 m^{2} of outdoor area, making Messe München by far the holder of the largest outdoor area of all exhibition companies in Germany.
-Messe München organizes some 40 trade fairs for capital and consumer goods and key high-tech industries in Munich and abroad.
+The exhibition space of the 18 halls together is 200,000 m^{2} and another 414,000 m^{2} of outdoor area, making Messe München by far the holder of the largest outdoor area of all exhibition companies in Germany.
+Messe München organizes and participates some 16 trade fairs for capital and consumer goods and key high-tech industries in Munich and Germany and another 47 abroad.

 Overview

 Partners of Messe München are the Free State of Bavaria and the City of Munich.
-Chairman of the board since January 2010 is Klaus Dittrich.
+Chairmen of the board are Dr. Reinhard Pfeiffer and Stefan Rummel.
 In the exhibition area there are exhibition rooms, the exhibition hall, exhibition tower and the International Congress Centre Munich (ICM).
-The architects were BBP Arkitekter, Kaup, Scholz, Jesse + Partner.
+The architects were BBP Arkitekter, Kaup, Scholz, and Jesse + Partner.

 Messe München is a member of the AUMA, FKM, GDG, UFI, and CEFA trade associations.

-After moving the fair from the city center to the former airport site in Messestadt Riem allowing the exhibition companies, along with the Neue Messe Munich, to have one of the most modern and sustainable trade fair complexes in the world and it has been certified as an energy-efficient company by TÜV Süd.
-With one of the largest Photovoltaic roof systems in the world and a sophisticated energy concept to an annual saving of more than 8,000 tons of CO_{2}.
+They moved the fair from the city center to the former airport site in Messestadt Riem which allowed the exhibition companies, along with the Neue Messe Munich, to have a modern and sustainable trade fair complex.
+It has been certified as an energy-efficient company by TÜV Süd, with a Photovoltaic roof system and an energy concept saving more than 8,000 tons of CO_{2} annually.
 The entire exhibition center is heated with renewable energy through a geothermal system from Stadtwerke München.

 The Messe München trade-fair center, the ICM Internationales Congress Center München and the MOC Veranstaltungscenter München are available for conferences, meetings and small events.

-In 2015, Messe München GmbH recorded a turnover of €230.2 million, Messe München Group of €277.4 million.
-8,974 of a total of 33,772 exhibitors came from abroad.
-In 2015 Messe München saw a total of 1,942,259 visitors.
+In 2024, Messe München GmbH generates group sales of €488 million and an net income of €70 million.
+A total of 2,5 million visitors participated in Messe München events in Germany and abroad in 2024.

-In August 2020, the company announced that they lost €170 million due to Covid-19.

 Events

-The most visited event at the Munich Trade Fair Center is the construction fair bauma, also the world's geographically largest fair, which takes place every three years and attracted some 580,000 visitors in 2016.
+The most visited event at the Munich Trade Fair Center is the construction fair bauma, also the world's geographically largest fair, which takes place every three years and attracted some 605,974 visitors in 2025.
 Large public exhibitions are the f.re.e, the Heim + Handwerk and the Internationale Handwerksmesse.
-Important trade fairs include the ISPO, analytica, Automatica, BAU, and drinktec.
-Other exhibitions in Munich are Expo Real, IFAT, intersolar Europe, Laser World of Photonics, Transport Logistic, eCarTec and the yearly alternating productronica and electronica.
+Important trade fairs include the analytica, automatica, drinktec and BAU.
+Other exhibitions in Munich are Expo Real, IFAT, intersolar Europe, Laser World of Photonics, Transport Logistic, eCarTec and the yearly alternating productronica and electronica trade fairs.